 “If your brother sins against you, go and show him his fault,

 just between the two of you.
 If he listens to you, you have won your brother over.
-But if he will not listen, take one or two others along
+But if he will not listen, take one or two others along so that every matter

-so that every matter may be established by the testimony of
+may be established by the testimony of two/three witnesses.

-two/three witnesses.
-If he refuses to listen to them,
+If he refuses to listen to them, tell it to the church.

-I tell you that if two of you on earth agree about anything
+I tell you that if two of you on earth agree about anything you ask for,

-you ask for, it will be done for you by my Father in heaven.
+it will be done for you by my Father in heaven.

 For where two or three come together